kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 ### Liveness Above All
 Parity is a collective contributing to Polkadot.
 Most of us are part of other collectives that contribute to Polkadot in other ways, such as ChaosDAO or the Polkadot fellowship.

 **Making Polkadot successful is, one way or another, our main mission**.
-Therefore, important bugs and existential issues that might arise should never be be discarded as "it is not the task I am working on, so not my problem".
+Therefore, important bugs and existential issues that might arise should never be discarded as "it is not the task I am working on, so not my problem".
 If something important comes up that is possibly an existential threat to Polkadot, it is everyone's first priority.
 ### Resilience Above All
 We proudly consider ourselves as one of the (few) companies that is "*doing blockchain right*".
 In that, we are not in this for a short term profit, for capturing a hype or anything other than making the [true](https://gavwood.com/web3lt.html) [Web3 vision](https://www.reddit.com/r/ethereum/comments/23beb3/insights_into_a_modern_world_%C3%B0apps_what_web_30/) come to fruition.